Inside the Whaley House, San Diego’s Most Haunted Spot

 Nothing but respect, Mr. Whaley.

-Was the Whaley House Tour Worth It?
+Whaley House Tour Logistics

 Their San Diego City Lights Night Tour is more romantic than spooky, taking you through the city at night on one of the company’s most popular Old Town Trolley tours.